none9632/Parser-examples/Bottom-up/README.md

 ### Annotation

 In order to understand what to do next, the parser uses `parse_table` and `produciton_table`.
+SLR, LR and LALR parsers work on the same principle, the difference is only in `parse_table` and that is why I did not give examples of how LR and LALR work.

 ##### Shift
 * puts the state on `parse_stack` according to `parse_table`